 I. Resale of Energy

-Customers may not connect their electric service with that of another customer or in any way resell, rebill or supply any other person or premises with electricity through their service.
+Customers may not connect their electric service with that of another customer, or in any way resell, rebill or supply any other person or premises with electricity through their service.
 In certain cases, such as service to transients and residents in trailer courts, electric energy may be rebilled to others with Central Lincoln’s agreement and on an actual cost basis (no mark-up).
+Resale of electricity, with a mark-up, is allowed when delivered to an electric vehicle through an EV charging station.

 J. Customer and Central Lincoln Liabilities